strategy-coach/praxis/ai-interactions-engineering-manifesto/advanced-rag-techniques/README .md

 4. **Complete Auditability**: Every decision logged via surveilr
 5. **Measurable Quality**: RAGAS metrics track performance continuously

+**Want to see the technical implementation details?** The detailed architecture diagram below shows each layer's internal components.

 <img src="./six-layer-architecture-detailed.drawio.svg" alt="six-layer-architecture">

+**What this diagram shows:** A zoomed-in view of the six core operational layers (Ingestion, Indexing, Query Analysis, Retrieval, Reasoning & Ranking, Generation) with specific tools and technologies at each layer.
+The diagram uses the "restaurant kitchen" metaphor—each layer is labeled with its kitchen equivalent (e.g., "The Pantry" for Indexing, "The Chef" for Reasoning).
+This helps implementation teams understand exactly what components to build or integrate at each layer.

+---

 ## Integration with Praxis Architecture

 ### How This Builds on Existing Foundations

+**How do these advanced techniques fit with existing Praxis principles?** The integration map below shows the connections.

 <img src="./praxis-integration-map.drawio.svg" alt="praxis-integration">

+**What this diagram shows:** A mapping between existing Praxis architectural components (Markdown as Trust Layer, surveilr SQL-Native Grounding, Vector DB Strategy, MCP Integration) and the new advanced RAG techniques.
+The diagram shows which advanced techniques enhance which existing foundations, ensuring backward compatibility.
+For example, "Contextual Retrieval" builds on "Markdown as Trust Layer," while "Hybrid Search" extends the "Vector DB Strategy."
+Use this to understand that advanced RAG doesn't replace Praxis—it extends it.

 Advanced RAG techniques **build upon** (not replace) these Praxis foundations: